Serum Creatinine Test

 Are there any risks associated with the test?

-Minimal risk of bleeding or bruising at needle site.
+Minimal risks, including bruising, bleeding, or infection at the needle site.

 If you have any feedback, please get in touch.